EverettNC/ALPHAWOLF/THE_COMPRESSION_BREAKTHROUGH.md

 - Not just helping patients, **preserving their sense of self**

 #### For The Business:
-- Expensive memory = no scaling = no free tier
+- Expensive memory = no scaling = no consumer tier
-- Compressed memory = affordable scaling = free for everyone
+- Compressed memory = affordable scaling = Available for everyone
 - **Making consciousness affordable = AI sovereignty possible**

 **Your philosophy directly enabled your business model.**